Lab - Debugging I

 Debugging is the process of identifying and fixing errors in your code.
 These errors often lead to unexpected or wrong behavior during execution, and are not always obvious how to fix.

-There are a lot of different techniques one can take while debugging to help identify the location of the issue.
+There are many different techniques for debugging - mainly to help identify the location of the error.

-Using printing statements is one of the most effective ways to identify where a bug is occuring.
-C++ errors can sometimes be very vague - for example, the infamous Segmentation fault (core dumped).
-Seg faults can be caused by many different things, but in-general they all relate to a memory problem.
-And unfortunately, the error does not list where in your code the error ocurred - so, we have to find it ourselves.
+Using print statements is one of the most effective ways to identify where an error is occuring.
+C++ errors messages can sometimes be very vague - for example, the infamous Segmentation fault (core dumped).
+Seg faults can be caused by many different issues, but in-general they relate to a memory problem.
+Unfortunately, the compiler does not (and typically can not) list where in the code the error ocurred - so, we have to find it ourselves.

 int main() {